nklbdev/godot-4-tile-set-polygon-snapper/README.md

 ![image](https://user-images.githubusercontent.com/7024016/221359351-4373e9f5-189b-4665-a500-0e994bdc64dc.png)

+Unfortunately, there is a [typo](https://github.com/godotengine/godot/pull/73887) in current Godot 4.RC master.
+I hope the fix will be included in next RC version.

+To work with this plugin you can download fixed Godot4 build from [fix pull-request page](https://github.com/godotengine/godot/pull/73887/checks)

 ## Installation

 Simply download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
 Then enable the plugin on the Project Settings.